-This is our current itinerary.
-The tour will run January 14-22, 2017.
-In general, we'll spend the mornings and evenings shooting (during the best light), and the afternoons in photo education indoors.
+The tour will run October 16-24, 2017.
+In general, we'll spend the mornings and evenings shooting (during the best light), and the afternoons in photo education indoors or traveling between locations.

 (Itinerary subject to change)

-- (Day 2 » Jan 15) — Welcome to Oaxaca ~ Photo walks through colonial Oaxaca both morning and evening, with basic "Photo 101" education in the afternoon—just to make sure everyone is comfortable with the basics of photography.
+- (Day 2 » Oct 17) — Welcome to Oaxaca ~ Photo walks through colonial Oaxaca both morning and evening, with an optional "Photo 101" education in the afternoon — just to make sure everyone is comfortable with the basics of photography.

 Reserve your seat!

-Thank you for signing up to attend the Oaxacan Light Tour on January 14–22, 2017!
-Seats are limited to 11 guests.
-The pricing is as follows:
+Thank you for signing up to attend the Oaxacan Light Tour on October 16-24, 2017!
+Seats are limited to eight guests.
+The pricing, based on double occupancy, is as follows:

 - All Lodging during trip based on double occupancy